 Quick Tips About: How To Make Your Eyes Look Smaller

-Nobody is born with the ‘perfect’ appearance, because we all have a totally different idea of what perfection is – who wants to be perfect anyway?!
+"How to make your eyes look smaller?".
+Nobody is born with the ‘perfect’ appearance, because we all have a totally different idea of what perfection is – who wants to be perfect anyway?.
 Having said that, sometimes there are parts of our appearance which we simply want to change.

 When we look in the mirror, we see imperfections before perfections, this is just human nature.
 The trick, however, is to find ways to minimise our perceived imperfections and change our appearance into something we enjoy and like, to boost self-confidence and body image.

-If you have always felt that your eyes are too big, the good news is that there are many ways to change this, and we are going to talk about how to make your eyes look smaller in this ‘how to’ tutorial.
-Through eyeshadows techniques, eyeliner, and carefully choosing your makeup colors, you can easily reduce the size of your eyes visually, which tricks the people around you into thinking you have smaller eyes than you really do!
+If you have always felt that your eyes are too big, the good news is that there are many ways to change this.
+We are going to talk about how to make your eyes look smaller in this ‘how to’ tutorial.
+Through eyeshadows techniques, eyeliner, and carefully choosing your makeup colors.
+You can easily reduce the size of your eyes visually, which tricks the people around you into thinking you have smaller eyes than you really do!

 So, if you’re ready to begin, let’s check out what you need, and how to achieve this considerably reduced eye size look!

 - Lighted makeup mirror – to help you see what you are doing properly.

 - A good quality eyeshadows palette– avoid shimmer colors.